 Quest card 3: Out of the Dungeons – 7 quest points

 The final quest card of the quest has the players battle out of Dol Guldur.
 The A-side of the quest has nothing but flavor text, but the B-side of the quest card is where your final obstacles are.
-There are no direct punishments to flipping to this quest side, but the quest does force the players to put the top card of their deck facedown in front of them at the start of each quest phase.
-These cards are known as Orc Guard, and have the same stats of the Orc Guard that the Tower Gate location puts into play.
-These enemies are very weak, and will die quickly, so they shouldn’t really be a priority during the combat phase.
+There are no direct punishments for flipping to this quest side, but the quest does force the players to put the top card of their deck face down in front of them at the start of each quest phase.
+These cards are known as Orc Guard and have the same stats as the Orc Guard that the Tower Gate location puts into play.
+These enemies are very weak and will die quickly, so they shouldn’t really be a priority during the combat phase.
 However, it is important to remember to put a new Orc Guard into play at the beginning of each quest phase.
 This means that if you take too long at this quest stage, you might become overwhelmed with these smaller enemies.

-The quest stage also has a major benefit, players are no longer restricted to playing one ally per round as a group.
-This means that players can start playing allies again as normal, and that swarm decks can finally start working again (a bit late to the party if you ask me).
-The reason for lifting this restriction is to not have solo players start to discard heroes for the Nazgul’s effect if they do not draw into allies that round.
-This ability to swarm allies is nice, but will only make completing this quest a little easier in the final rounds.
+The quest stage also has a major benefit; players are no longer restricted to playing one ally per round as a group.
+This means that players can start playing allies again as normal and that swarm decks can finally start working again (a bit late to the party if you ask me).
+The reason for lifting this restriction is not to have solo players start to discard heroes for the Nazgul’s effect if they do not draw into allies that round.
+This ability to swarm allies is nice, but it will only make completing this quest a little easier in the final rounds.

 After the Nazgul has left play and the players have obtained 7 progress on the main quest, they win the game.
 It is quite a feat and is worthy of celebration, especially if you manage to do this with Core Set decks or in low player counts.
 Up next is the first cycle of adventure packs, starting with the Hunt for Gollum.